-DNA recombination has allowed greater flexibility in designing MsAbs with IgG-like formats, which can be done by appending additional Fv fragments at the N-termini of the light and heavy chains.
+DNA recombination has allowed greater flexibility in designing MsAbs with IgG-like formats, which can be done by appending additional variable fragments (Fv) at the N-termini of the light and heavy chains.
 On dimerization, this approach generates a symmetrical MsAb.
-Recombination also allows linking of $V{\rm H}$ and $V{\rm L}$ domains to form single chain Fv (scFv) fragments which may be sequentially added via engineered linkers onto the N- or C-termini of both light and heavy chains.
-Camelid single domain $V{\rm HH}$ fragments (nanobodies) may be added in the same way.
+Recombination also allows linking of V_H and V_L domains to form an scFv, which may be sequentially added via engineered linkers onto the N- or C-termini of both light and heavy chains.
+Camelid single domain V{HH} fragments, also called nanobodies, may be added in the same way.
 All of these give rise to symmetrical antibodies.

 Alternatively, asymmetric antibodies can be produced by introducing mutations that encourage heterodimerization of heavy chains or specific pairings of light and heavy chains.
-Additional residue mutations for knobs-into-holes (KIH) formats are typically used to form heavy chain heterodimers by introducing mutations in the $C{\rm H}3$ domains, while introduction of positively and negatively charged residues in the $C{\rm H}1$ and $C{\rm L}$ domains of one arm assist in the correct pairing of light and heavy chains to make the desired asymmetric antibody format more favourable.
+Additional residue mutations for knobs-into-holes (KIH) formats13 are typically used to form heavy chain heterodimers by introducing mutations in the $C{\rm H}3$ domains, while introduction of positively and negatively charged residues in the $C{\rm H}1$ and $C{\rm L}$ domains of one arm14 assist in the correct pairing of light and heavy chains to make the desired asymmetric antibody format more favorable.10 molecules are advantageous because they are easier to produce (requiring no glycosylation), but they are limited by short half-lives, which can be extended through human serum albumin (HSA) fusion or PEGvlation (addition of polyethylene glycol), or the addition of disulfide bonds.^{1,15}

-Protein engineering also allows for generation of smaller fragment-based MsAbs including 2-chained diabodies or a single chain consisting of a sequence of scFvs.
-These non-IgG-like molecules are advantageous because they are easier to produce (requiring no glycosylation), but they are limited by short half-lives, which can be extended through human serum albumin (HSA) fusion or PEGylation (addition of polyethylene glycol), or the addition of disulphide bonds.
+Protein engineering also allows the generation of smaller fragment-based MsAbs, including 2-chained diabodies or a single chain consisting of a sequence of scFvs.
+These non-IgG-like

-Antibody-drug-conjugates (ADCs) have become popular for delivering small molecule drugs to an intended target.
-Most recently chemical conjugation has also been exploited to allow modular combination of protein domains which has given rise to great diversity in structures and presentation of these molecules.
-Ligating antibody fragments in this way has been seen in the 'Dock and Lock' format while the potential of chemical ligation has also been demonstrated through production of MsAbs by ligating two IgG molecules to give IgG-IgG molecules.
+Antibody-drug conjugates (ADCs) have become a popular approach for delivering small molecule drugs to an intended target.
+Most recently chemical conjugation has also been exploited to allow modular combination of protein domains, which has given rise to great diversity in structures and presentation of these molecules.
+Ligating antibody fragments in this way has been seen in the 'Dock and Lock' format, while the potential of chemical ligation has also been demonstrated through production of MsAbs by ligating two IgG molecules to give IgG-IgG molecules.
+The second second